 The schedule is subject to change with fair notice.
 Reading assignments must be completed by the day they are listed.
-All assigned readings are from Global Rights and Perceptions unless indicated otherwise.
-Please bring your textbook to class every day.
+All assigned readings are from Global Rights and Perceptions, unless indicated otherwise.
+Please bring your textbook and response journals to class every day.